Hair for Passport Photo: Rules & Hairstyles

 Let’s get it clarified.

 The official website of the U.S. Department of State and the photo guide give clear recommendations on hair for passport photos for an adult and for a baby passport photo.
 The general rule is you need to adjust it so that it doesn’t hide your face and leaves it visible.
 What else?

 Despite the fact that you can choose almost any hair for your passport photo, it’s handy to keep in mind what your options are.
 Let’s go through the list of our key instructions.

 - Whatever hairstyle you prefer, you should not hide the background of the passport photo, your shoulders, or your neck.
 It might be an acute question if you have a thick head of hair.

 - Your locks should not go over the edges of the passport photographs.

-- Long hair should be tucked behind the eyes if they obscure any part of your face.
+- Long hair should be put behind if they obscure any part of your face.

 - Your bangs should not cover your eyebrows.
 Thick, voluminous bangs must be pinned with an “invisible” pin.

 That leaves us space to choose the hairstyle and hairdo that make us comfortable and passport photos compliant.